-Workforce development to ensure staff, volunteers, and advisory group members represent and can appropriately communicate and address the cultural diversity of the population in the area being served.

-Integration throughout budgetary decisions including allocation of funds, contract development and implementation, and support of policies to support underserved populations.
-Leadership makes informed decisions, using all resources available including the Service Equity Framework.

-CAT believes that in order to achieve long-term sustainable change that improves outcomes for a community’s most vulnerable residents, it is essential to prioritize equity outcomes and strategies and engage those impacted through the process.
-During the next four years CAT and the AAA will seek to further engage all of the communities in Columbia County to determine where there are gaps than need to be closed or opportunities that need to be developed in serving those underrepresented populations.
-Section C will describe how CAT and the AAA will meet these goals.
+CAT believes that in order to achieve long-term sustainable change that benefits a community’s most vulnerable residents, it is essential to prioritize equity outcomes and strategies, and to engage those impacted through the process.
+CAT and the AAA seek to engage all of the communities across Columbia County to identify service gaps that need to be closed, and opportunities that need to be developed to better serve underrepresented populations.

 Information and Referral Services and Aging and Disability Resource Connection (ADRC)

-Community Action Team (CAT) is a member of the Metro ADRC consisting of Columbia, Clackamas, Multnomah and Washington county AAAs.
-The ADRC is considered the entry point for older adults, people with disabilities, veterans and their families, and community organizations.
-ADRC’s and AAA’s work in coordination to strengthen community resources so consumers know where to turn for help.
-This has been called the “No Wrong Door Approach” to services.

-The METRO ADRC helps people learn about and navigate through various options for long-term care services.
-It is a highly visible and trusted place where people of all income and ages can turn for unbiased, reliable information on the full range of long-term support options.
-It integrates aging and disability service systems so people will have access to the information and assistance they need.
+As mentioned above, AAA of Columbia County is a member of the METRO Aging and Disability Resource Center.
+The METRO ADRC is a highly visible and trusted place where people of all income levels and ages can turn for unbiased, comprehensive information on the full range of long-term support services in our area.
+The ADRC integrates aging and disability service systems to streamline the process of identifying appropriate services regardless of the consumer’s unique goals and challenges.

 METRO ADRC Core Services -

-Information, Referral and Assistance – The METRO ADRC serves as the first stop for consumers, family members, and friends as they seek to find resources for those who are aging or are living with a disability.
-The ADRC is designed to streamline access to information about long-term care.
+Information, Referral and Assistance – The METRO ADRC serves as the first stop for consumers, family members, and friends as they seek resources for those who are aging and/or living with a disability.
+The ADRC is designed to streamline access to information about long-term care, so all of the Senior Care Coordinators at CAT are trained in providing information, referrals, and assistance.

-Referrals are made to programs and organizations that meet an individual’s specific needs.
-Assistance is provided in accessing services when needed or requested.

-All of the senior care coordinators at CAT are trained in providing information, referrals or assistance.
-The phone line at CAT is manned Monday
+The phone line at CAT is manned Monday through Friday

-– Friday from 8:30 am until 5:00 pm.
+between 8:30 am and 5:00 pm.
 All ADRC staff are required to obtain their AIRS (Alliance of Information and Referral Specialist) certification within two years of hire.

 Online Resources – The ADRC uses the RTZ system as an online database of resources.
 The database can be accessed through the web site: www.adrcoforegon.org.

-The database is maintained by a resource specialist who is part of the state ADRC resource group that meets monthly.
+Information about local resources are maintained in the database by a resource specialist at CAT, who is a member of the AAA of Columbia County Senior Program team, and also participates as a member of the state ADRC resource group that meets monthly.

-The resource specialist at CAT is a member of the AAA Senior Program team.
-This person is responsible for maintaining and updating the RTZ database system on an annual basis.

-Person Centered Options Counseling – Trained option counselors help a consumer assess their situation and offer options for services and supports.
-Home visit assessments are conducted either over the phone, in the CAT office or in the home of the consumer.
-Help is provided for navigating the system of programs and services available.
-Person-centered options counseling training is offered by state Community Services and Supports Unit.
+Person-Centered Options Counseling – All of CAT’s Senior Care Coordinators have been trained in person-centered options counseling by the state Community Services and Supports Unit (CSSU).
+Options counseling is traditionally conducted as a home visit, however, assessments can also be conducted over the phone, or in the CAT office.
+The assessment process is an important step in identifying the specific services and supports best suited to a consumer’s unique needs and goals